-The District will begin the transition of Standards Based Grading in Fall 2016 with full implementation by the 2018-19 school year.
-English/Language Arts will be fully standards based and reported accordingly for all grades, K – 12.
+The District will begin the transition of Standards Based Grading in Fall 2016 with full implementation by the 2020-2021school year for all content areas.

 Students participating in the personalized learning approach would not receive Standards Based Reports and would be exempt from the requirements outlined in this Policy.
 This personalized learning approach utilizes a mastery model and all courses are standards based.
 Participants would adhere to the grading and reporting requirements outline by the personalized learning approach.